 And just like that, we’re off and running.

-The Money Welcome Bonus of $50 is the referral bonus they offer if you open an account using an existing member's referral link and deposit at least $100.
+The Money Welcome Bonus of up to $325 is the referral bonus they offer if you open an account using an existing member’s referral link and receive qualifying direct deposits totaling at least $5,000. (here’s our list of all of SoFi’s bonuses)

 SoFi limits you to a certain number of transactions to prevent fraud.